 Some telehealth services are provided by online-only clinics (such as those listed in the online consultation services section below).
 In this case, they will probably process bookings and conduct appointments online, and some may even have their own apps.

 But more and more traditional bricks-and-mortar clinics now offer telehealth services, alongside their usual face-to-face appointments.
 For example, many GPs, health clinics and psychologists now give patients the option of booking phone or video appointments, as well as face-to-face ones.

 Not all doctor/patient consults lend themselves to a virtual experience, particularly those where an examination or test is needed on the spot.

-But one e-health provider we spoke to claims that up to 80% of GP presentations can be managed online – particularly for health issues such as common coughs and colds, weight loss, sexual health and emotional wellbeing.
-It's also possible to request specialist referrals, prescription repeats and medical certificates via email or fax after an initial online (or real-life) consultation.
+But one e-health provider we spoke to claims that up to four in every five (80%) GP presentations can be managed online – particularly for common health issues such as coughs and colds, weight loss, sexual health and emotional wellbeing.
+It's also possible to ask for specialist referrals, prescription repeats and medical certificates by email or fax after an online (or real-life) consultation.